ajdillhoff/hmm-slr/README.md

 # hmm-slr

 This was my final project for a graduate machine learning course in 2015.
-I was interested in implementing HMMs and EM for single-handed sign language recognition.
+I was interested in implementing HMMs and EM for American Sign Language recognition, using only one-handed signs for simplicity.
 I based the code off of [Rabiner's tutorial paper](https://courses.physics.illinois.edu/ece417/fa2017/rabiner89.pdf).

 To run the experiments, simply open the `runExperiments.m` file to view and